|

 October 26, 1969 she became Mrs. Waylon Jennings, and people who know Waylon

 believe it was the best thing to come down the pipe.
+After years of putting up with the

 Nashville way things came around for Waylon, when his drummer said "Lets